Want more recommendations for your family?

-A lot or a little?
+A Lot or a Little?

 Parents need to know that this movie is essentially a long commercial for Lego's Hero Factory product line.
 All of the characters and vehicles that appear are for sale.
 Plus, there's lots oof over-the-top fighting, including myriad weapons (bombs, lasers, guns, acid) and lots of punching and peril.
 And in the end, the characters, while touting messages of teamwork, don't rise above the violence and commercialism that infiltrate every part of this DVD.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Of the three shorts included in this "movie," the first two ("Trials of Furno" and "Core Crisis") have very little driving them besides robots looking for an excuse to fight each other.
 The rookies are thrown into battle and asked to show what they're made of, and the flimsy plot thread about young heroes proving themselves in battle leave a lot to be desired.